Hydrodynamics of noncircular vortices in beams of light and other two-dimensional fluids: Dynamics and Tilt Evolution in Two Cases

 \subsection{Case 2: Vortex Pair in a Gaussian Beam}

-A two-vortex Gaussian beam provides a strong test of the hydrodynamic interpretation of vortex motion we presented: according to Eq. \ref{v_final}, each vortex should move according to its tilt and in response to the amplitude and phase gradients of the background field and the other vortex.
-This is in contrast with the much simpler case of two-vortex motion in an incompressible fluid such as superfluid Helium, in which the vortex core size is much smaller than the typical vortex separation and so the background amplitude gradients can be neglected.
-This is why optical vortex pairs move differently from the familiar Magnus effect for vortex pairs in an incompressible fluid: instead of same-charge pairs circling each other and opposite-charge pairs propelling each other forward, same-charge optical vortices drift slowly away~\cite{Indebetouw1993,Rozas1999} and opposite-charge pairs move at twice the Magnus-predicted speed before heading towards each other and recombining \cite{Indebetouw1993} -- although opposite-charge vortex pair dynamics in laser light have not been experimentally observed.
+A two-vortex Gaussian beam provides a strong test of the hydrodynamic interpretation of vortex motion: According to Eq. (\ref{v_final}), each vortex should move according to its tilt and the field gradients of both the background Gaussian and the other vortex.
+This is in contrast with the simpler case of two-vortex motion in an incompressible fluid such as superfluid helium, in which the background amplitude gradients can be neglected because the vortex core size is much smaller than the typical vortex separation.
+This is why optical vortex pairs move differently from the familiar Magnus effect for vortex pairs in an incompressible fluid: Instead of same-charge pairs circling each other and opposite-charge pairs propelling each other forward, same-charge optical vortices move as if each were a single vortex within a Gaussian beam, moving with straight line trajectories~\cite{Indebetouw1993,Rozas1999} and opposite-charge pairs move at twice the Magnus-predicted speed before heading towards each other and recombining \cite{Indebetouw1993}, although opposite-charge vortex pair dynamics in laser light have not been experimentally observed.

-The $z=0$ initial condition for two-vortex motion provides a simple and direct means to test our understanding of vortex hydrodynamics.
-If the initial vortices are untilted, the velocity of the right vortex as calculated from \ref{v_final} can be written as:
+Consider the scenario where a Gaussian beam contains vortex 1 on the left, located at $(-x_0,0)$ and vortex 2 on the right, located at $(+x_0,0)$ at $z=0$, with charge restricted to $|\ell|=1$.
+If these vortices are initially untilted, the velocity of the right vortex as calculated from Eq. (\ref{v_final}) can be written as:

-where $\ell_1$ and $\ell_2$ describe the topological charge associated with the orientation of the each vortex: $\theta_v = 0^\circ \rightarrow \ell_v = 1$, and $\theta_v = 180^\circ \rightarrow \ell_v = -1$.
-The three terms within the parenthesis of Eq. \ref{eq:twovortexvelocity} describe the phase gradient from vortex 1, the amplitude gradient of vortex 1 (with sign of the effect determined by the charge or tilt of vortex 2), and the amplitude gradient of the background (Gaussian) beam, respectively.
-The background fluid interpretation of vortex motion in this case is summarized in Fig. \ref{fig:twovortexbackground}.
+where $\ell_1$ and $\ell_2$ describe the topological charge associated with the orientation of the each vortex: $\theta_v = 0^\circ \rightarrow \ell_v = 1$ and $\theta_v = 180^\circ \rightarrow \ell_v = -1$.
+The three terms within the parentheses of Eq. (\ref{eq:twovortexvelocity}) describe the phase gradient from vortex 1, the amplitude gradient of vortex 1 (with sign determined by the charge of vortex 2), and the amplitude gradient of the Gaussian beam, respectively.
+This is visually summarized in Fig. \ref{fig:twovortexbackground}.